XeroOl/notitg-mirin-plugins/luaLayout.md

 * Actor setter functions (eg. diffuse, xy, ...) can be called in your `layout.lua` script and will be ran once the actor has been created, but getter functions (eg. GetTexture, GetShader, ...) can not be called.

-    It is recommended to call functions in your `mods.lua` script instead, or by using InitCommand when defining your actor.
+    It is recommended to call functions in your `mods.lua` script instead, or by using OnCommand when defining your actor.

 * ActorScrollers aren't supported because they do not run Lua functions for configuration at all.